Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Package Description

 When commutator expressions involve higher-body operators, they generally contain irreducible density matrices of corresponding rank.
 To keep the expressions concise and manageable, it is useful to filter terms according to the body of the irreducible density matrices they contain.
-This functionality is provided by the \lstinline{filterLambdaBody(expr, filterLambdaBody)} function, where \lstinline{expr} denotes the input expression and \lstinline{filterLambdaBody} specifies the desired body of irreducible density matrices to retain.
+This functionality is provided by the \lstinline{filterLambdaBody(expr, filterLambdaBody)} function, where \lstinline{expr} denotes the input expression and \lstinline{filterLambdaBody} specifies the rank of the irreducible density matrices we want to retain.

 The function scans each term and selects those containing irreducible density matrices of the specified rank, determined by the number of indices on the $\lambda$ symbol.
 All other terms are discarded.